How I used a method that launches billion-dollar ideas to design my next role.

 I asked myself:

-I wrote a PRFAQ (Press Release and Frequently Asked Questions) — the same tool Amazon uses to greenlight billion-dollar, innovative bets — but this time it was to innovate for and ‘bet’ on my career.
+I wrote a PR/FAQ (“Press Release (PR) and Frequently Asked Questions (FAQ)”) — the same tool Amazon uses to greenlight billion-dollar ideas — but this time, it was to innovate for and bet on my career.

 Howard Steinman Named Chief Growth Officer for Amazon Professional Services Federal Civilian Practice.